 Can I transfer credits from another school to take the Medial Assistant program at NPCollege?

 Because of the length of the program and to ensure quality of training, you may only challenge introductory classes to receive additional credits.
-To qualify, you can submit your prior school’s unofficial transcripts or proof of past related work experience for an evaluation
+To qualify, you can submit your prior school’s unofficial transcripts or proof of past related work experience for an evaluation.

-GAINFUL EMPLOYMENT PROGRAM DISCLOSURES
+GAINFUL EMPLOYMENT MEDICAL ASSISTANT PROGRAM DISCLOSURES